Auditorium Building

 The Auditorium Theatre is part of the Auditorium Building and is located at 50 East Ida B. Wells Drive.
 The theater was the first home of the Chicago Civic Opera and the Chicago Symphony Orchestra.
-It currently hosts the season performances of the Joffrey Ballet.

 The building was added to the National Register of Historic Places on April 17, 1970.
 It was declared a National Historic Landmark in 1975, and was designated a Chicago Landmark on September 15, 1976.
 In addition, it is a historic district contributing property for the Chicago Landmark Historic Michigan Boulevard District.
 Since 1947, the Auditorium Building has been part of Roosevelt University.

 Origin and purpose

 Ferdinand Peck, a Chicago businessman, incorporated the Chicago Auditorium Association in December 1886 to develop what he wanted to be the world's largest, grandest, most expensive theater that would rival such institutions as the Metropolitan Opera House in New York City.
 He was said to have wanted to make high culture accessible to the working classes of Chicago.

 The building was to include an office block and a first class hotel.
 Peck persuaded many Chicago business tycoons to go on board with him, including Marshall Field, Edson Keith, Martin A. Ryerson, Charles L. Hutchinson and George Pullman.
 The association hired the renowned architectural firm of Dankmar Adler and Louis Sullivan to design the building.
 At the time, a young Frank Lloyd Wright was employed at the firm as draftsman, and he may have contributed to the design.

 The Auditorium was built for a syndicate of businessmen to house a large civic opera house; to provide an economic base it was decided to wrap the auditorium with a hotel and office block.
 Hence Adler & Sullivan had to plan a complex multiple-use building.
 Fronting on Michigan Avenue, overlooking the lake, was the hotel (now Roosevelt University) while the offices were placed to the west on Wabash Avenue.
 The entrance to the auditorium is on the south side beneath the tall blocky eighteen-story tower.
 The rest of the building is a uniform ten stories, organized in the same way as Richardson's Marshall Field Wholesale Store.
 The interior embellishment, however, is wholly Sullivan's, and some of the details, because of their continuous curvilinear foliate motifs, are among the nearest equivalents to European Art Nouveau architecture.